History of the Andaman and Nicobar Islands: Danish Rule

+British Rule

 In 1789 the British set up a naval base and penal colony on Chatham Island next to Great Andaman, where now lies the town of Port Blair.
 Two years later the colony was moved to Port Cornwallis on Great Andaman, but it was abandoned in 1796 due to disease.

 Denmark's presence in the territory ended formally on 16 October 1868 when it sold the rights to the Nicobar Islands to Britain, which made them part of British India in 1869.

 The Cellular Jail was a colonial prison used to exile political prisoners.

 In 1858 the British again established a colony at Port Blair, which proved to be more permanent.
 The primary purpose was to set up a penal colony for criminal convicts from the Indian subcontinent.
 The colony came to include the infamous Cellular Jail.

 In 1872 the Andaman and Nicobar islands were united under a single chief commissioner at Port Blair.